 Mother’s Day Gift Basket

 I made up this little tray for my mom with a few of her favourites, some homemade granola -which I’ve shown you before here, some fresh berries, a favourite tea, and a few flowers, along with the package of cinnamon buns -which I’ll freeze ahead.
 I’ve made several packages of the cinnamon buns and icing for her as well, and included the cooking instructions (bake at 350 for about 20 min.)
 I’ve learned over the years, that sometimes the best gifts for people who basically have everything they need is some home cooking that they might not necessary do for themselves anymore.

-With a make-ahead Mother’s Day breakfast like this one, life really is a party!
+With a make ahead cinnamon rolls like this one, life really is a party!